boothedev/foghaven-game-store/README.md

-# 🎮 Game Store Web
+# 🎮 Foghaven Game Store

 A full-stack **game store web application** where users can browse, purchase, and manage their game library.
 Built with **Flask (Python)**, **React (JavaScript)**, and **SQLite**.